tauri-apps/tauri-docs/docs/api/config.md

 **Type:** [`WindowUrl`](#windowurl) \| [`string`]

-The value can be any of the following:
+The value can be any of the following types:

 - [`WindowUrl`](#windowurl) (Defaults to _null_)
   - The app's external URL, or the path to the directory containing the app assets.